imryan/compound/README.md

 # compound
-Companion app for managing our apartment
+Companion app for managing [@kenfedor](https://github.com/kenfedor) and I's apartment.

+## todo
+Support for third party use